 But I have been reading Roger Lundin's book, Emily Dickinson and the Art of Belief.
 He says, "----for her, (Emily) memory meant the recollection of intense experiences or encounters, rather than the rituals of general commemoration."
 In addition he says, " It usually involved a revival of sensory impress.
 She was only intrigued by the memory of what went on within the dwelling of her conscious life."
 I think that summarizes the difference between Ken and me, memory as feelings and acuity.

 Ken was a journalist and a school teacher.
 He saw and remembered the details of what went on, vividly and accurately.
 My recollection of the same set of facts that we would have heard so very long ago is completely colored by my recall of the feelings.
 The acuity is swept away by the feelings which are the more powerful in me and others.

-In a world today of law ,testimony, false memory syndrome, accusation, redemption, recall, regrets, hurt, loss, acuity, recompense, damnation and justice , requires we stick with the reporter, rather than the poet.
+In a world today of law ,testimony, false memory syndrome, accusation, redemption, recall, regrets, hurt, loss, acuity, recompense, redress, damnation and justice , and the passage of time; it requires we stick with the reporter, rather than the poet.